CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

             },
             ```

-    6. Start CompuTec.AppEngine.Host.ConsoleApp.exe, and you can verify your settings in the console.
+    6. Start CompuTec.AppEngine.Host.ConsoleApp.exe, and verify your settings in the console.

         ![Console Settings](./media/sapui5/console-settings.webp)

 ## Results

 1. After performing all these steps, your plugin should now be visible in the AppEngine Administration Panel.
 2. Open a browser and navigate to `http://localhost:54000/`.
-Click on Administration Panel:
+Click Administration Panel:

     ![Administration Panel](./media/sapui5/administration-panel.webp)
-3. Login in.
-The default user name is CTSiteUser.
-The default Password is 12qw!@QW.
+3. Login in with the default credentials. **User name: CTSiteUser** and the **Password is 12qw!@QW**.
 You can change it in the configuration as described here.
 4. Now select the Plugins tab.

     ![Plugins Tab](./media/sapui5/plugins-tab.webp)
 5. Click on your plugin to open its configuration.

     ![Plugin Configuration](./media/sapui5/plugin-configuration.webp)
-6. Activate Plugin on the selected database.
+6. Activate the Plugin on the selected database.

     ![Activate Plugin](./media/sapui5/activate-plugin.webp)
 7. Open a new tab and navigate to `http://localhost:54000/`.
 Click on Launchpad:

     ![Launchpad](./media/sapui5/launch-pad.webp)
 8. Log in using the SAP username and password.
-9. After successful authentication, all available plugins are visible.
+9. After successful authentication, all available plugins will be visible.
 To open the plugin, click on its Tile.

     ![Plugin Tile](./media/sapui5/plugin-tile.webp)

     ![to-do-list](./media/sapui5/to-do-list.webp)

     ![to-do-list](./media/sapui5/to-do-list-2.webp)

+---